mimnetto/mimnetto.github.io/README.md

 * Modals
   * Even though the HTML changed in the console it would only show the first Villager data on click.
 I eventually found I had to five each modal a unique ID (villager.id)
   * It took me forever to get them to close!
 Eventually I found it since was it was inside of the model div more then one handler was being called.
 I had append them to the body instead.
+* github
+  * I ran into some issues pushing to github.
+Thats the only reason there were not pushes on Tuesday.
+I thought it was because I added the README via the browser or from changing directory names locally but I think was pushing from the wrong folder.

 ### Failed Attempts